Nicole Malliotakis

-Nicole Malliotakis (/ˌmæliəˈtɑːkɪs/ MAL-ee-ə-TAH-kiss; born November 11, 1980) is an American politician serving as the U.S. representative for New York's 11th congressional district.
+Nicole Malliotakis (/ˌmæliəˈtɑːkɪs/ MAL-ee-ə-TAH-kiss; born November 11, 1980) is an Greek-American politician serving as the U.S. representative for New York's 11th congressional district.
 Her district covers Staten Island and a portion of southern Brooklyn.

 A Republican, Malliotakis was first elected to the New York State Assembly in 2010.
 She represented New York's 60th Assembly district from 2011 to 2012 and then represented New York's 64th Assembly district from 2013 to 2021.
 While serving in the Assembly, Malliotakis was the Republican nominee for mayor of New York City in the 2017 election; she was defeated by incumbent Democratic mayor Bill de Blasio.
 In 2020, she ran for Congress and won, defeating incumbent Democratic U.S. representative Max Rose.
 Malliotakis has represented New York's 11th congressional district since 2021.
 As of 2025, she is the only Republican representing New York City in Congress.

 Early life and education

-Malliotakis was born on November 11, 1980 in the Manhattan borough of New York City.
+Malliotakis was born on November 11, 1980, in Manhattan, New York City.
 She moved to Staten Island when she was two years old and grew up in Great Kills.
 Malliotakis' father is from Greece and her mother is from Cuba, having left Cuba in 1959 following the rise of Fidel Castro.
 Malliotakis was baptized into the Greek Orthodox Church and was raised in the Greek Orthodox faith.

 Malliotakis graduated from New Dorp High School on Staten Island in 1998.
 During her senior year, she was elected class president.
 She received a B.A. in communications from Seton Hall University in 2001 and a Master of Business Administration (MBA) from Wagner College in 2010.